 - All repairs should be performed by the manufacturer’s authorized service representative or using repair kits available from or provided by the original manufacturer.

-- Ensure that the servicing includes examination of all seams and the routine replacement of seals and gaskets.
+- Ensure that the servicing includes an examination of all seams and the routine replacement of seals and gaskets.

 - Proper servicing may require components to be removed and then reattached with the proper reapplication of sealants or gaskets.